Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_rule.md

 ### Required

-- `name` (String) Rule name
+- `name` (String) Enter a location name.
-- `resource_id` (Number)
+- `resource_id` (Number) Enter the CDN resource ID to which the Origin shielding should be applied.
-- `rule` (String) A pattern that defines when the rule is triggered.
-By default, we add a leading forward slash to any rule pattern.
-Specify a pattern without a forward slash.
+- `rule` (String) Use regex to specify the location pattern to which the settings will be applied.

 ### Optional

-- `active` (Boolean) Shows if the location is enabled.
+- `active` (Boolean) Enable or disable the location.
 - `options` (Block List, Max: 1) Each option in CDN resource settings.
 Each option added to CDN resource settings should have the following mandatory request fields: enabled, value. (see [below for nested schema](#nestedblock--options))
-- `origin_group` (Number) ID of the Origins Group.
-Use one of your Origins Group or create a new one.
-You can use either 'origin' parameter or 'originGroup' in the resource definition.
+- `origin_group` (Number) Specify a source group ID for the location.
+Set to "null" to inherit the source group from the CDN resource settings.
-- `origin_protocol` (String) This option defines the protocol that will be used by CDN servers to request content from an origin source.
-If not specified, it will be inherit from resource.
-Possible values are: HTTPS, HTTP, MATCH.
+- `origin_protocol` (String) Choose the protocol that will be used by CDN servers to request content from the source.
+If not specified, the HTTP protocol will be used.
+Allowed values are "HTTPS", "HTTP", or "MATCH".
+If "MATCH" is chosen, content on the source should be available over both HTTP and HTTPS protocols.
-- `weight` (Number)
+- `weight` (Number) Specify the location weight to determine the order in which the locations are applied: from the lowest (0) to the highest.

 ### Read-Only